maman0022/coolschool/README.md

 ![note page](https://i.ibb.co/ZJtJPBr/notePage.png)

 ## Tech Stack
 This is a React based app built using functional components and hooks, with React Router handling navigation.
 This app was created with "create-react-app" node module so it contains all dependencies associated with that.
+Testing is done with Jest and the React testing library.

 The back-end is hosted on Heroku and uses PostgreSQL as the persistence layer.
 More information on the back-end can be found here - https://github.com/maman0022/coolschool-server.